Fox-ML-infrastructure/FoxML_Core/LEGAL/CLIENT_ONBOARDING.md

 # Fox ML Infrastructure — Client Onboarding Guide

+> **Document Hierarchy:** This document is provided for guidance only.
+In case of any conflict, `COMMERCIAL_LICENSE.md` is the authoritative and controlling document for all commercial licensing terms and obligations, and `LICENSE` (AGPL-3.0) controls for open-source licensing.

+> **Commercial Licensees Only:** This document applies only to customers with a valid commercial license.
+AGPL-3.0 users are not eligible for the policies, services, or terms described here.

+> **No Rights Granted:** This document does not grant any license rights.
+All rights and restrictions are defined solely in `COMMERCIAL_LICENSE.md`.

 This guide helps commercial licensees get started with Fox ML Infrastructure.
 It covers setup, configuration, integration, and how to request custom features.